Public Bill Committees

 The written evidence that the Committee decides to publish will be available on the internet as soon as possible after the Committee has started sitting, and will also be printed in hard copy at the end of the Committee's deliberations.

-Further witnesses may also be called, in a programme which will be agreed by the Committee at its first meeting.
-These are likely to include related agencies, interested non-governmental organisations and lobby groups and even individuals with an interest.
+Public Bill Committees considering bills which have started in the Commons (i.e. those which have not yet been considered by the House of Lords) normally take oral evidence at the start of proceedings.
+The programme of witnesses to be heard in oral evidence is agreed by the Committee at its first meeting.
+Witnesses are likely to include related agencies, interested non-governmental organisations and lobby groups and even individuals with an interest.

 All meetings of Public Bill Committees take place in public, except for a brief private session in which MPs on the committee discuss the line of questioning to witnesses.